Prime Minister Jacinda Ardern makes announcement on Ihumātao

 This week both Prime Minister Jacinda Ardern and Te Arawhiti/Māori Crown Relations minister Kelvin Davis said the matter was for mana whenua, and stepping in would override the process.

-The group at the Ihumātao stonefields in Māngere swelled to around 700 people today, with some setting up tents in the warm winter sun.
+The group at the Ihumātao Stonefields in Māngere swelled to around 700 people today, with some setting up tents in the warm winter sun.
 Buses of supporters are on the way from Northland, and more sympathisers were flying in from Wellington.
 Further bus services are being arranged from marae around Auckland and a big concert is planned for tomorrow.

 "People from all around the country are aching to get here because they can see the simple injustice at the heart of it," said Green Party co-leader Marama Davidson, who visited the site in South Auckland today.

 The police presence appears to have grown too.
-The Herald counted 65 police officers in the line across the stonefields, protecting the proposed site of a 480-home development.
+The Herald counted 65 police officers in the line across the Stonefields, protecting the proposed site of a 480-home development.

 The protest has reverberated across the country, with supporters holding events in Rotorua and Dunedin today.